zilliztech/zdoc/docs/tutorials/collection/use-partition-key.md

 # Use Partition Key

-This guide walks you through using partition key to accelerate data retrieval from your collection.
+This guide walks you through using the partition key to accelerate data retrieval from your collection.

+## Overview{#overview}

-Partition key enables Zilliz Cloud to store entities into different partitions based on their key values.
-This way, you can group entities with the same key together and avoid scanning irrelevant partitions when filtering by the key field.
-Partition keys can greatly speed up query performance compared to traditional filtering methods.
+The partition key in Zilliz Cloud allows for the distribution of incoming entities into different partitions based on their respective partition key values.
+This allows entities with the same key value to be grouped together in a partition, which in turn accelerates search performance by avoiding the need to scan irrelevant partitions when filtering by the key field.
+Compared to traditional filtering methods, the partition key can greatly enhance query performance.

+You can use the partition key to implement multi-tenancy.
+For details on multi-tenancy, read [Multi-tenancy](https://milvus.io/docs/multi_tenancy.md) for more.

 ## Before you start{#before-you-start}